AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/channel_encryption_ios.md

 4. Go back to Terminal, and run the `pod install` command to install the Agora SDK.
 Once you successfully install the SDK, it shows `Pod installation complete!` in Terminal, and you can see an `xcworkspace` file in the project folder.

 5. Open the generated `xcworkspace` file in Xcode.

-### Considerations

-- Both the communication and interactive live streaming scenarios support encryption, but Agora does not support pushing encrypted streams to the CDN during live streaming.
-- To use media-stream encryption, you need to enable encryption before joining a channel.
-Ensure that both the receivers and senders use the same encryption mode, key, and salt; otherwise, undefined behaviors such as a black screen or audio loss occur.
-- To enhance security, Agora recommends using a new key and salt every time you enable media-stream encryption.